The Critical Importance Of Nutrition In The First 1000 Days Of Life

 A pregnant mother needs to increase the quantity of her diet, as she has to eat not only for herself but also her child.
 It is also important that the food is fresh and is balanced in terms of nutrition.

-2. The First 48 Hours Post Delivery
+2. Nutrition During The First 48 Hours Post Delivery

 Mother’s milk is extremely essential for the newborn right after childbirth, as there are many benefits of baby being fed with mother’s milk.
 But what is most crucial is mother’s thick milk that is fed right after she gives birth, which provides great immunity to the child to fight against various diseases.